iConFormer: Dynamic Parameter-Efficient Tuning with Input-Conditioned Adaptation: Related Work

 Transformers, initially designed for Natural Language Processing (NLP) tasks such as machine translation~\cite{transformer} and text generation~\cite{bert}, have achieved significant success in these areas.
 This success has led to a shift towards computer vision, starting with the Vision Transformer (ViT)~\cite{vit}.
 Subsequently, various Transformer-based models~\cite{swin, segformer, detr, lee2022knn, lee2023cross, dpt, hong2022cost} have achieved notable advancements in tasks including image classification~\cite{krizhevsky2012imagenet}, semantic segmentation~\cite{long2015fully, chen2017deeplab, cho2024cat, kim2022sequential}, object detection~\cite{girshick2014rich, ren2016faster, redmon2016you}, image restoration~\cite{dong2015image, liu2017unsupervised}, and depth estimation~\cite{godard2019digging, choi2021adaptive}.
 Furthermore, transformers have significantly advanced vision recognition through large-scale pretraining~\cite{empirical, emerging, mae}.
 However, their larger size compared to previously prevalent CNN backbones presents challenges for fine-tuning on specific tasks.
 In this context, our work explores methods to adapt pre-trained transformers into target tasks in a more effective and efficient way.

-\subsubsection{Parameter Efficient Fine Tuning.}
+\subsection{Parameter Efficient Fine Tuning}

-Parameter Efficient Fine-Tuning (PEFT) methods enable the adaptation of large self-supervised pre-trained models~\cite{xie2022simmim, he2022masked, yi2022masked, choi2024emerging, choi2024salience} to specific tasks without the need to train the entire model.
-In Natural Language Processing (NLP), notable approaches include adapter methods~\cite{adapter_nlp}, which integrate small modules into the model while keeping the pre-trained parameters frozen, with only the added modules being fine-tuned.
-Additionally, other methods involve tuning specific components, such as bias or normalization layers~\cite{bitfit, LN-tuning}, utilizing learnable prompt tokens~\cite{prompt_nlp}, or applying low-rank matrix approximations~\cite{lora} to update parameters more efficiently.\\ In computer vision, PEFT techniques inspired by NLP have shown significant progress.
-For instance, VPT~\cite{vpt} is the first method to apply prompt tuning approaches to visual classification tasks.
-AdaptFormer~\cite{adaptformer} employs a parallel adapter framework to enhance the effectiveness of parameter efficient fine-tuning for visual classification.
-KAdaptation~\cite{kadaptation} optimizes the adapter using Kronecker products.
+Parameter Efficient Fine-Tuning (PEFT) methods enable the adaptation of large pre-trained models~\cite{xie2022simmim, he2022masked, yi2022masked, choi2024emerging, choi2024salience} to specific tasks without the need to train the entire model.
+In NLP, notable approaches include adapter methods~\cite{adapter_nlp}, which integrate small learnable modules into the model while keeping the pre-trained parameters frozen, with only the added modules being fine-tuned.
+Additionally, other methods involve tuning specific components such as bias or normalization layers~\cite{bitfit, LN-tuning}, utilizing learnable prompt tokens~\cite{prompt_nlp}, or applying low-rank matrix approximations~\cite{lora} to efficiently update parameters.
+Recently, a method has been proposed to improve inference time while maintaining the training parameter efficiency by selectively skipping the computation of less important tokens~\cite{coda}.

+In computer vision, PEFT techniques inspired by NLP have shown significant progress.
+VPT~\cite{vpt} is the first method to apply prompt tuning approaches to visual recognition tasks.
+AdaptFormer~\cite{adaptformer} introduces a parallel adapter framework to enhance the effectiveness of parameter efficient fine-tuning for visual recognition.
+KAdaptation~\cite{kadaptation} optimizes the adapter using Kronecker products, and SPT~\cite{spt} selectively allocates trainable parameters to important positions under a specified budget.
 In addition, LoRand~\cite{lorand} employs multi-branch low-rank adapters to achieve impressive performance on dense prediction tasks.
-Our work focuses on adapter methods, proposing new approaches that aim to achieve performance comparable to or exceeding that of full fine-tuning across various downstream tasks.
+Our approach is also based on the adapter framework but introduces input-conditioned kernels for instance-specific adaptation, allowing more precise and flexible fine-tuning with a limited number of learnable parameters.